lavanet/docs/docs/access-apis/access-sdk.md

 ---
 slug: /access-sdk
-title: Access SDK
+title: SDK
 ---

-# Lava Access SDK
+# Lava SDK

 🌋 **Decentralized access to any Web3 API, from anywhere, the Lava way 😉**